rlespinasse/release-that/README.md

 By default `${{ github.token }}` is used to make a release.
 [Due to limitation for security concerns][token-security], if you want to build a workflows that react when a new release is made, you must use a Personal Access Token.

+On [repositories created][token-change] before `2023-02-02`, the default token was enough to let this action do its job.
+Now, new repository will always need to setup `permissions` to work properly.
+Please refer to **setup** documentation.

 ## Outputs

 - major_tag_published: Whether a major tag was published (`true` or `false`)